santogioia-scandit/data-capture-documentation/docs/sdks/android/id-capture/get-started.md

 ## Prerequisites

 Before starting with adding a capture mode, make sure that you have a valid Scandit Data Capture SDK license key and that you added the necessary dependencies.
-If you have not done that yet, check out this [guide](https://docs.scandit.com/data-capture-sdk/android/add-sdk.html).
+If you have not done that yet, check out this [guide](/sdks/android/add-sdk.md).

 :::note
-You can retrieve your Scandit Data Capture SDK license key, by signing in to your account at [ssl.scandit.com/dashboard/sign-in](https://ssl.scandit.com/dashboard/sign-in?_gl=1*hur6tm*_ga*NzIzNjQ1MTc0LjE3MDI2NTI4MTg.*_ga_TXJZRPJJ0T*MTcwNTgxMDk0My4xMS4xLjE3MDU4MzUwMzEuNDguMC4w).
+You can retrieve your Scandit Data Capture SDK license key, by signing in to your account [Dashboard](https://ssl.scandit.com/dashboard/sign-in).
 :::

 ### External Dependencies